Shalloch-on-Minnoch Walk

 |

-The hike took me about six hours including
+The hike took me about six hours

-the walk through the forest road.
-I had to
+including the walk through the forest road.

-added some time to the trip.
+photos, this added some time to the

-The hike was a bit soggy on the lower part
+The hike was a bit soggy on the lower

-melting.
+snow melting.

 Getting dropped off at the large passing

-place 1 third of a mile south of the Stinchar
+place 1 third of a mile south of the

-Bridge, hiking across Cairnadloch, Caeloch
+Stinchar Bridge, hiking across Cairnadloch,

-Dhu, Shalloch-on-Minnoch, Tarfessock,
+Caeloch Dhu, Shalloch-on-Minnoch,

-Kirriereoch, Little Spear, The Merrick,
+Tarfessock, Kirriereoch, Little Spear, The

-Benyellary then down to Loch Trool to be
+Merrick, Benyellary then down to Loch Trool

 Large Route

-Map .
 The Merrick

-Tour .
+Tour

 |